PureStorage-OpenConnect/AzureDevOps-Fa-Docker-Volume-Ci-Pipeline/README.md

 - An on-premises Windows 2016 server, this hosts four build agents that turn the SQL Server data tools project into a DacPac

-- An on-premises Ubuntu server,
+- An on-premises Ubuntu server, this is used for the BuildTestEnvironment job in the pipeline.